Day 1

 We all have talents in different fields.
 We just need to live more to find out and practice it.
 When we create the chunks, it all happens automatically after.

+Now we will se an example of a man who changed the way he thinks and did a lot of important stuff for neuroscience.
 Santiago Ramón y Cajal's crime had been to build a smal cannon and blow neighbor's new wooden gate into splinters.
 In rural Spain of the 1860s, there weren’t many options for oddball juvenile delinquents.
 That’s how the young Cajal found himself locked in a flea-ridden jail.
 He wanted to be an artist , his family did not support him at all, he thought that math and sciences were useless.
 Who knew that Santiago Ramón y Cajal would one day not only earn the Nobel Prize, but eventually become known as the father of modern neuroscience?

 It's possible to change the way you think no matter how old you are.
 As long as you live, you will have a chance to change the world.
 Use it wisely, instead of thinking that you are useless and that's who you are so you can't change it.
+"Good chunks form neural patterns that resonate, not only within the subject we're working in, but with other subjects and areas of our lives.
+The abstraction helps you transfer ideas from one area to another."

 Basically, everything is connected to each other at some point.
 For example, you can't understand the high-math before you create chunks of fundamentals of math.
 If you still have problems with multiplying for example, don't dig deeper before you make sure you practiced enough.
 Because after you create good chunks, you can use them in any field of math and other sciences, naturally in real life too.